-1.3 | LLM's and Blockchain Technologies
+1.1| Large Language Model's and Blockchain Technologies

 These integrated advanced technologies provide significant development in healthcare, especially in psychiatry, where large amounts of complex and sensitive data can be found.
-Incorporating these technologies ensures proper management and analysis of large unstructured data.
-It also ensures privacy regarding behavioral data, diagnosis tests, unstructured therapy notes, and confidential patient information and helps provide proper clinical analysis for doctors.
+Integrating these technologies ensures proper management and analysis of large unstructured data.
+It also ensures privacy in terms of behavioural data, diagnosis tests, unstructured therapy notes, and confidential information of patients and helps in providing proper clinical analysis for doctors.

-These technologies are often distinct from traditional methods as they can effectively work with large amounts of unstructured data while maintaining privacy and high security.
+These technologies are often distinct from traditional methods as they can effectively work with large amounts of unstructured data while maintaining privacy and a high level of security.

-Blockchain technology is uniquely distinguished for allowing secured storage, limited access to data, integrity, and transparency.
-On the other hand, LLMs are well known for their Natural Language Processing (NLP) capabilities, which ensure the analysis of large unstructured data, tracking the latest trends, and providing accurate treatment.
-When implemented together, both focus entirely on ensuring data storage, privacy, analytics, and proper meaningful insights.

-When combined [5], these advanced technologies work as barriers to securing large amounts of data and confidential data, which are more prominent in the healthcare industry and, more specifically, in psychiatry.
+Blockchain technology is uniquely distinguished for allowing secured storage, limited access to data, integrity, and transparency [5].
+On the other hand, LLMs are well known for their Natural Language Processing (NLP) capabilities [6], which ensure the analysis of large unstructured data, tracking the latest trends, and providing accurate treatment.
+When implemented together, both completely focus on ensuring data storage, privacy, analytics, and proper meaningful insights.
+These advanced technologies work as barriers to securing large amounts of data and confidential data, which are more prominent in the healthcare industry and, more specifically, in psychiatry.

-2 | Literature Review
+2 | Literature Survey

-The intelligence era is upon us, and the LLM are storming worldwide.
+The intelligence era is upon us, and the LLMs are storming worldwide.
 These models are revolutionizing how we interact with technology and have demonstrated exceptional capabilities in tasks such as reasoning, summarization, inference, etc. Due to this, they are widely applicable in fields like finance, healthcare, marketing, analytics, etc. Organizations are moving fast and waste no time incorporating these technologies into their products.
 Fundamentally, these models are trained on vast amounts of existing data.
 However, it is important to understand that the data security requirements vary across sectors, and some are more stringent than others.
-The healthcare sector is a highly regulated industry governed by stringent laws like the Health Insurance Portability Act (HIPAA).
+The healthcare sector is a highly regulated industry governed by stringent laws like the Health Insurance Portability and Accountability Act (HIPAA).
 This ensures that high data security, confidentiality, and integrity standards are maintained for patient health information, and exposure to personal data could have serious consequences for the organization.
 Given the huge potential of LLMs in healthcare, the strict data security regulations cannot hold back its applicability in the industry.
-To address the security needs of the healthcare sector, incorporating blockchain with LLM has been recommended [6].
-Further, this literature survey will examine current research on LLMs in mental health care and the challenges and ethical considerations surrounding their use.
+To address the security needs of the healthcare sector, incorporating Blockchain with LLMs has been recommended [7].
+Further, this literature survey will examine the current state of research on LLMs in mental health care and the challenges and ethical considerations surrounding their use.

-LLMs have demonstrated remarkable abilities in comprehending human language and its sentiment, demonstrating huge potential for application in psychiatric care.
-The review by Smith et al. explored using LLMs like ChatGPT in psychiatric care.
+LLMs have demonstrated remarkable abilities in comprehending human language and understanding its sentiment, thereby demonstrating huge potential for application in psychiatric care.
+The review by Lawrence et al. [8] explored using LLMs like ChatGPT in psychiatric care.
 They noted the remarkable potential of LLMs in clinical reasoning and the ability to assist in diagnosing mental health disorders, managing depression, etc. LLMs could offer personalized assistance to patients and aid them in overcoming their clinical conditions.
-However, they also highlighted the limitations of these models in understanding complex cases and underestimating the suicidal risks in patients [7].
+However, they also highlighted the limitations of these models in understanding complex cases and underestimating the suicidal risks in patients.